learnwithparam/monkey-kata/api/demos/medical_office_triage/README.md

     3. Use the token to connect to the LiveKit room.
     4. In your `BaseAgent`, add logic to update the *Room's metadata* with the current agent's name (e.g., `room.update_metadata(...)`).
     5. In the frontend, *listen* for changes to room metadata and display the `Current Agent: ...` to the user.
-  * **🎓 Key Concepts:** Frontend Integration, LiveKit SDK, Real-time UI Updates, Agent Status Tracking, API Integration.
+  * **Key Concepts:** Frontend Integration, LiveKit SDK, Real-time UI Updates, Agent Status Tracking, API Integration.

 -----